 Writes and maintains batch and on-line computer programs for mainframes, servers, and personal computers.

-Writes, codes, and makes modifications to highly complex programs including but not limited to SAP modules.
+Designs, writes, codes, and makes modifications to highly complex programs including but not limited to SAP modules.

 Creates job control language for batch operations.

 Develops test data for highly complex programs, reviews results of testing for accuracy and completeness, and corrects errors in program logic.